-- Encourage children at all times to learn to eat with food in ways, which minimise the risk of illness. - Educators will ensure that children are offered water /or milk after each meal/snack to rinse their mouth for dental hygiene purposes - Check that children's hands are washed before they eat or drink. - Teach children to turn away from food when they cough or sneeze. - Discourage walking around with food. - Ensure that dropped food is not eaten. - Ensure that dropped utensils are not used until they have been washed - Discourage children from sharing food they have begun to eat - Discourage children from sharing utensils - Encourage children to wash their hand and face after eating (especially where hands are used instead of utensils)
+• Encourage children at all times to learn to eat with food in ways, which minimise the risk of illness.

+- Educators will ensure that children are offered water /or milk after each meal/snack.
+Milk is offered which is line with dairy count, and eater is offered in line with our Dental Care program. - Check that children's hands are washed before they eat or drink. - Teach children to turn away from food when they cough or sneeze. - Discourage walking around with food. - Ensure that dropped food is not eaten. - Ensure that dropped utensils are not used until they have been washed - Discourage children from sharing food they have begun to eat - Discourage children from sharing utensils - Encourage children to wash their hands and face after eating (especially where hands are used instead of utensils) - Ensure the tables are cleaned before meal times using an approved white king dilution.
+This spray is to be applied to the tables after they have been wiped down with warm soapy water (NQS 2.1.1)